jtgasper3/shibboleth-idp-dockerized/README.md

 There are a few things that implementors should be aware of.

 ### Externalizing Secrets and Credentials
 Some adopters will not want to include their secrets (key files and passwords) in their customized images.
-This image has been enhanced to faciliate externalizing those and connecting them in at runtime.
+This image has been enhanced to facilitate externalizing those and connecting them in at runtime.

 To do this, you will *NOT* want to include the `credentials` directory in your image.
 Put that directory on the Docker host.
 When starting the container specify `-v <Host_credentials_directory>:/opt/shibboleth-idp/credentials`.
 This will mount the local credentials directory into the image.